 1. Defining Goals, Strategy & Target Audience

 The obvious goal of an SEO campaign is to rank number 1 and generate website leads.
-However, before you can rank number 1 we need to look at which products and services you would like to target, which region you would like to attract leads in, who is your target audience and which type of interaction would you like the users to take on your website.
+However, before you can rank number 1, we need to look at which products and services you would like to target, which region you would like to attract leads in, who your target audience is, and which type of interaction you would like the users to take on your website.

-Once you define your target audience and the products or services you would like to market, then we can look at what makes your business stand out from your competitors, what is your unique selling proposition (USP) and why a customer would choose you.
+Once you define your target audience and the products or services you would like to market, then we can look at what makes your business stand out from your competitors, what your unique selling proposition (USP) is, and why a customer would choose you.

-Next, we look at which strategy would best suit your campaign; for example if you are a local plumber then the local suburbs would be the best starting point or if you are a medical specialist then perhaps a region-based campaign would be better.
+Next, we look at which strategy would best suit your campaign; for example if you are a local plumber then the local suburbs would be the best starting point, or if you are a medical specialist then perhaps a region-based campaign would be better.

 2. Keyword Research